Tomato Plants

 • It is not a fatal disease of tomatoes.

-• Removal of affected fruits, leaves, and tips.
+• You must remove the affected fruits, leaves, and tips.

 • Prepare the land by deep plowing before planting the seeds.

-• Propiconazole group fungicides such as Tilt 250 EC mixed with 0.5 ml / L of water and sprayed 3 times consecutively at an interval of 10 days.
+• Propiconazole group fungicides such as Tilt 250 EC mixed with 0.5 ml / L of water and sprayed three times consecutively at an interval of 10 days.

-3. Root grub / Root-knot Nematode Disease of Tomatoes:
+Root grub / Root-knot Nematode Disease of Tomatoes

-Symptoms of Root grub / Root-knot Nematode Disease in Tomato plants
+Root grub / Root-knot Nematode Disease of Tomatoes

-This is a very important disease among the 9 common diseases in tomato plants.
+This is a significant disease among the nine common diseases in tomato plants.
 Due to this, the growth of the plant is reduced.

 Causes: